ansible/awx/requirements/README.md

 ## What The Script Does

-This script will:

-  - Update `requirements.txt` based on `requirements.in`
+This script will update `requirements.txt` based on `requirements.in`
-  - Update/generate `requirements_ansible.txt` based on `requirements_ansible.in`
-    - including an automated patch that adds `python_version < "3"` for Python 2 backward compatibility

 ## Licenses and Source Files